Junping Hu, Research Fellow

 Pei Yang, Former Visiting PhD Student

 Yang Pei is from Qingyang, a small city in the northwest of China.
 He obtained his Bachelor degree in Applied Physics from Tianjin Polytechnic University.
 Then he studied in Beijing Institute of Technology for the Master’s, and now for his PhD degree in computational condensed matter physics.
 He visited RLQM in 2016.
 His research interest is on the study of photo-voltaic and photo-catalytic materials using first-principles methods.

 “What does not destroy me, makes me stronger!”

 Chen Cong comes from Zhejiang, China.
 He obtained his Bachelor’s degree in Applied Physics from Beihang University.
-Then he continued his study in Beihang for his PhD’s degree in condensed matter physics.
-He visited RLQM from Jan 2017 to Sep 2017.
+Then he continued his study at Beihang for his PhD’s degree in condensed matter physics.
+He has been visiting RLQM since Jan 2017.